talesaraujo/devgrid-pychallenge/README.md

 `poetry install`

 to install the application dependencies.
+Make sure you have every environment variable at `.env` set up.

-Then, run
+Then, to get celery up and running, run the following:

+`poetry run celery -A app.tasks worker --loglevel=INFO`

+Finally, in another terminal instance, to run the FastAPI web application you can execute the following command to get the service running:

-`poetry run `
+`poetry run uvicorn app.service:app --host 0.0.0.0 --port 8000 --reload`

 ## Endpoints

 FastAPI automatically provides a OpenAPI interface that you can easily verify the functionality of the application.
-Head over to `http://localhost:3333/docs` in order to try it.
+There's an automatic redirect set up, so head over to `http://localhost:8000` in order to try it out.

 ### `POST /weather`
 Request payload